hdl-modules/hdl-modules/modules/sine_generator/doc/sine_generator.rst

 modulation in an FPGA or ASIC.
 This implementation supports an SFDR of 192 dB in fractional phase mode, and theoretically unlimited SFDR in integer phase mode.
+Both sine and cosine outputs are available, for I/Q modulation and other applications.

 The implementation is based around a quarter-wave lookup table in block RAM.
 It supports both integer and fractional phase modes, and can be parameterized